isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 );
 ```

+See the docs for more information on generator options: https://docs.recast-navigation-js.isaacmason.com/modules/generators.html

 #### Advanced Usage

 This library provides low-level APIs that aim to match the recast and detour c++ api, allowing you to create custom navigation mesh generators based on your specific needs.
 You can use the NavMesh generators provided by `@recast-navigation/generators` as a basis: https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation-generators/src/generators